slowayy/SDDM-Lain-Wired/README.md

 # SDDM-Lain-Wired
 An SDDM theme, themed with Wired, from "Lain serial experiements"
 # ⚠️Warn⚠️
+# BROKEN FOR NOW, DONT HAVE THE LOGIN FUNCTION, I WILL ADD LATER!

 This is a fork of https://github.com/lll2yu/sddm-lain-wired-theme and inspired in https://fauux.neocities.org/login all credits goes for them for base and photos.